-Chairman's Foreword (contd.)
+CHAIRMAN'S FOREWORD (CONTD.)

-Finally, I would like to thank outgoing Trustees Prof Chris Quine and Colin Mann for their tremendous contributions to the work of the Trust over the last ten years and also offer my sincere thanks to my fellow Trustees for all their work and support over the year.
+Finally, I would like to my fellow Trustees for all their work and support over the year.
 I would also like to offer specific thanks to Bob Stubbs, our Director, for all the work he has done and continues to do.
 The tireless commitment of all of them to the work of the Trust is essential and very much appreciated.

-Bob Mclutch
+200 Mclutch